About the orderingId Parameter

 The Crawling Modules and the Coveo for Sitecore integration both use the Push API, and they both set their own opaque optional

-orderingId values (i.e., they do not use milliseconds since the Unix epoch).
+orderingId values (i.e., they don’t use milliseconds since the Unix epoch).
 Trying to evaluate those values is typically neither trivial, nor recommended.
 Performing manual Push API operations on Push sources managed by Crawling Modules or Coveo for Sitecore is thus very strongly discouraged.

 If you really need to perform manual Push API operations on a Push source managed by the Coveo for Sitecore integration, contact Coveo Support.